MaiiconDouglas/Proffy-Student/README.md

 a página https://proffy-student.vercel.app/ (Em construção..).

-## 🤔 Como contribuir
+## 🤔 How to contribute

-   * Faça um fork desse repositório;
+   * Fork this repository;
-   * Cria uma branch com a sua feature: git checkout -b minha-feature;
+   * Create a branch with your feature: git checkout -b minha-feature;
-   * Faça commit das suas alterações: git commit -m 'feat: Minha nova feature';
+   * Commit your changes: git commit -m 'feat: Minha nova feature';
-   * Faça push para a sua branch: git push origin minha-feature.
+   * Push to your branch: git push origin minha-feature.

                              Ou

 ## ⬇️ Clone this project